 This article is also available in Gaelic.

 Scottish Gaelic is not just the language many of us know today, but the history and culture as well.
-When we conducted a survey on how young people engage with Gaelic, two-thirds of respondents (66.8%) stated that Gaelic culture and heritage are valuable.
+When we conducted a survey on how young people engage with Gaelic, 83.9% of young people stated that Gaelic culture and heritage are valuable.
 This short article is going to look back at where Gaelic came from, how it declined and why it has begun to flourish again.

 A Scottish Gaelic Origin Story

 Scottish Gaelic is believed to have originated from Ireland hundreds of years ago (roughly the 4th century) and is a Celtic language.

 It was Scotland’s primary language, used in the medieval era used more than any other language.
 When Scotland beat the Picts (800AD), Gaelic would go on to replace Pictish across many parts of Scotland.
 It did not stop there either, in western and northern parts of Scotland, Gaelic replaced Norse when the Vikings were cleared from the land.